Tata Harrier has been due for a facelift, especially after the massive success of the Mahindra XUV700.

 You may also like: India’s First Regular Tata Harrier Modified to Dark Edition – VIDEO

-7 Things With Tata Harrier Facelift
+7 Upgrades EXPECTED to Arrive on Tata Harrier Facelift

 - New Petrol Engine: Looking at the trend of people buying petrol cars for the initial lower prices and almost similar prices of diesel and petrol, Tata Motors is planning to launch a 1.5-litre turbo petrol engine, as per the video.
 The power and torque outputs are not available yet.
 But to bring the starting prices down, this could be a great move.